Pay just $7.50 for postage

 Decorate for any special occasion, or bake one just for fun!
 This HUGE, gigantic, giant, extra-large, significantly-sized gluten free cookie will make just about any day more exciting!
 (Click here for the oatmeal cookie dough recipe, if you’d rather make that than traditional chocolate chip.)

 Another delicious option: make a Giant Gluten Free Sugar Cookie – pictured below.

 Don’t feel like you have to possess mad decorating skills to make this Giant Cookie Cake a hit — scroll down and see lots of examples of fun decorated cookies we (my kids by themselves and sometimes us together) have made.

 They’re always impressive because the cookie is HUGE and because it’s so yummy!
 Oh, and who doesn’t love extra frosting?

 This giant gluten free cookie can be made as a Toll House-style or Oatmeal Cookie.
 Either is delicious, and equally loved, especially when frosted.
 Simply spread the dough out onto a round or rectangular pan (or a pan designed for baking a giant cookie into a particular shape), bake, cool, frost (if you like) and serve for any occasion.
 This latest version was for a cast party after my daughter’s performance in The Addams Family musical.
 Good times.

 Preheat oven to 300° F (static) or 275° F (convection).

-Bake ginormous cookie for 25-30 minutes.
 Check at that point – mine needed an extra 2 minutes (32 minutes total).
-The middle should be cooked but will still be soft; as it cools, it will firm, but if you leave the cookie in the oven until it is hard, it will be a “Chips a Hoy”-style ginormous cookie!
+The middle should be cooked but will still be soft; as it cools, it will firm, but if you leave the cookie in the oven until it is hard, it will be a giant “Chips a Hoy”-style crunchy cookie!